Studsministern/1DT305-Applied-IoT-Project/README.md

         <img src="img/Finished project 3.jpg" height=400>
     </div>
     <h6>
-        <b>Figure 5</b>.
+        <b>Figure 6</b>.
 The finished IoT device!
     </h6>
 </div>

 I am very satisfied with this project.
 It has taught me a lot, and I believe it provides a great starting point for further development.
-The code is very forgiving, as it will continue trying to reconnect to Wi-Fi and Adafruit IO until it succeeds.
+The code works well, as it will continue trying to reconnect to Wi-Fi and Adafruit IO until it succeeds.
 The circuitry is also extremely simple, as it doesn't require any extra components other than the microcontroller, the sensors themselves and wires to connect them.
 There is still a lot of room for improvement, but as a first IoT project it works very well!

 #### Further improvements
-Some ideas for how to improveme on this project are:
+Some ideas for how to improve on this project are:
 - Simplifying the code.
-It works very well but is a bit too complicated.
+It works very well but some parts could definitely be done even better.
 There are some try-catch statements that may be unneccessary, and maybe even some variables that are not needed.
 - Connecting all electronics on a small experimental board or custom made PCB, and 3D-print a case for it.
 The FC-28 sensor probe and the micro-USB cable would then be connected to this case.
 - Using batteries for power.
 - Using subscription to be able to change delays or other settings from a dashboard.